wmahfoudh/archmallow/docs/numlock.md

 # Enabling Num Lock on startup
 Numlock is not set by default.
-Here is how to do it
+Here is how to do it for tty and X11 (both needed)

-## for tty
+## For tty
 Create a this file ``/usr/local/bin/numlock`` and edit it to include
 ````console
 #!/bin/bash